chikeezeh/Project_Log_Analysis/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-views created for question 3.

-create view statusTotal as select log.time::timestamp::date as dayDate, cast(count(log.status) as float) as statusCount from log group by dayDate;

-create view statusOK as select log.time::timestamp::date as dayDate, cou nt(log.status) as statusCount from log where log.status ='200 OK' group by dayD ate;

-create view errorStatus as select statusTotal.dayDate,(100*(1-(statusOK. statusCount/statusTotal.statusCount))) as "error" from statusTotal join statusO K on statusTotal.dayDate = statusOK.dayDate;